Donald Trump pledges 4% economic growth. How realistic is that?

 Trump's plan calls for lowering taxes, removing "destructive" regulations, increasing U.S. energy production, and negotiating new trade deals in favor of American businesses.

 Economic growth has been weak since the recession ended in 2009, ranging between 1.6% and 2.6% a year.
 It has slowed to about 1% each of the last three quarters.
+Trump denounced it as the weakest recovery of the last 70 years.

+But the Great Recession was the most severe hit to the economy since the Great Depression, and the damage it did was global in nature.
+Even though the U.S. has recovered at a modest pace, it's got one of the strongest economies in the developed world.

 --CNNMoney's Patrick Gillespie contributed to this report.